mrabins/coolweather/README.md

-Cool Weather is a weather app using:
+Cool Weather is a weather app using Alamofire.

-AlamoFire and others